Skip to main content

 Putting Multiple Batches into a Single Rollup Transaction

+While it's standard for roll-up projects to include only one batch per L1 roll-up transaction, Morph optimizes by inserting as many batches as feasible into a single L1 transaction.
 This efficiency-driven approach significantly reduces overall costs, as the L1 fee is a predominant component of the transaction costs associated with the L2.
 By optimizing the utilization of available space, Morph achieves cost-effectiveness without compromising transaction integrity.

 Submitting Batch Data to the Rollup Contract